rails/rails/guides/source/testing.md

 which runs in the background without opening a visible window).
 System tests use [Capybara](https://www.rubydoc.info/github/jnicklas/capybara) under the hood.

-For creating Rails system tests, you use the `test/system` directory in your application.
-Rails provides a generator to create a system test skeleton for you.
+Rails system tests are stored in the `test/system` directory in your application.
+To generate a system test skeleton, run the following command:

 ```bash
 $ bin/rails generate system_test users